tung-dnt/react-compiler-optimize-tips/README.md

 # Performance Optimization in Modern React

 This is a collection of the most important performance optimization techniques for Modern React applications.
-Made by [Cosden Solutions](https://cosden.solutions).

 ## 1. Leverage the React Compiler
 The React compiler (previously known as React Forget) automatically memoizes components and values, eliminating the need for manual memoization with useMemo and useCallback.